Two Trump lieutenants found guilty, president implicated - Journal du Cameroun

 – New York family –

-It is Cohen’s decision to enter a plea deal that may pose the most problems for the White House.
+It is Cohen’s decision to enter a plea deal that may pose the most problems for Trump.

-While it is US legal tradition that the president cannot be tried, the allegation, if proven will only increase calls for his impeachment.
+While it is US legal tradition that the president cannot be tried, the allegation, if proven, will only increase calls for his impeachment as congressional elections in November come nearer.

+“I think impeachment is now squarely going to define the midterms,” Rob Stutzman, a Republican strategist and Trump critic, told The New York Times.
+“It’s inescapable now that Democrats can legitimately raise that issue.”

 Questioned by a federal judge in Manhattan, Cohen indicated he had paid sums of $130,000 and $150,000 each to two women who claimed they had affairs with Trump.